xanansah/hugo/content/loans/david-tennant.md

 +++
 Some king of actor.
 Was Doctor Who for a time, but no longer.

 Although he is a "Doctor", he is by no means a medical practitioner.

+Although he has a screwdriver, he is not available for contract work.